Understanding PubSub+ Insights Dashboards for Advanced Monitoring

 • Activate Partition Utilization (%) by Service: A Timeseries widget that shows a graph showing the usage of the active disk by service in percentage.
 This is shown by event broker service.

-• Max Active Disk Partition Usage: A Query Value widget that shows the maximum usage of the active disk as a percentage during a time interval.
+• Max Active Disk Partition Usage: A query value widget that shows the maximum usage of the active disk as a percentage during a time interval.

 • Standby Partition Utilization (%) by Service: A Timeseries widget that shows a graph showing the usage of the standby disk by service in percentage.
 This is shown by event broker service.

-• Max Standby Disk Partition Usage: A Query Value widget that shows the maximum usage of the standby disk as a percentage during a time interval.
+• Max Standby Disk Partition Usage: A query value widget that shows the maximum usage of the standby disk as a percentage during a time interval.

 • Subscription Utilization (%) by Service: A Timeseries widget that shows a graph showing the usage of the maximum subscriptions available as a percentage.
 This is shown by event broker service.

-• Max Subscription Util: A Query Value widget that shows the maximum usage of the maximum subscriptions available as a percentage during a time interval.
+• Max Subscription Util: A query value widget that shows the maximum usage of the maximum subscriptions available as a percentage during a time interval.

 • Standby Partition Utilization (%) by Service: A Timeseries widget that shows a graph showing the usage of the maximum client usernames available as a percentage.
 This is shown by event broker service.

-• Max Client Username Util :A Query Value widget that shows the maximum usage of the maximum client usernames available as a percentage during a time interval
+• Max Client Username Util :A query value widget that shows the maximum usage of the maximum client usernames available as a percentage during a time interval

 • Capacity Stats by Service: A Table widget that lets you look at the current state of key metrics by service.
 This table includes many stats such as maximum connections, endpoints, messages spooled to help you better understand the capacity of your estate and to monitor which event broker services may require upscaling.
 You can also use the Search to filter on the name of the Bridge (SERVICE_NAME).
 Alternatively, you can use the filters at the top of this dashboard to filter what is shown in the tables.